trajano/trajano/README.md

 About this project
 ------------------

-This project provides the [Trajano][] organisational POM.
+This project provides the [Trajano][] organizational POM.
 In this project, the overall reports and core plug-ins are specified along with branding details.

-The organisational POM version numbering scheme is a single numeric number.
+The organizational POM version numbering scheme is a single numeric number.
 This is similar to the way Apache does their POM versioning.

 Services used